CCBlueX/Documentation/md/tutorials/troubleshooting_fps.md

 # Troubleshooting FPS Drops & Freezing

-If you're experiencing frame rate drops or freezing when interacting with LiquidBounce's visual elements (such as the HUD, ClickGUI, or menu), this guide will help you resolve the issue.
+If you're experiencing frame rate drops or freezing with LiquidBounce, whether while playing or when interacting with the GUI (HUD, ClickGUI, menu), this guide will help you resolve the issue.

 ## 1. Check RAM Allocation